Moremar/tuto-angular/README.txt

 In the caller   :  this.myService.eventSubject.next(true);
 In the listener :  this.myService.eventSubject.subscribe((event: boolean) => { ...} );

-Like every Observable, the listener must unsubscribe in his OnDestroy hook.
+Like every Observable, the listener must unsubscribe in his onDestroy() hook.
-We should use them insted of EventEmitter for inter-components communication via a service, but it can not replace the EventEmitter in the @Output() Angular decorator.
+We should use them instead of EventEmitter for inter-components communication via a service, but it can not replace the EventEmitter in the @Output() Angular decorator.

 We can also use BehaviorSubject objects, that are similar to Subjects but we can access the